danielrothschild/danielrothschild.github.io/_pages/33_LearningandAI.md

-- Michael Tomasello, Malinda Carpenter, Josep Call, Tanya Behne, and Henrike Moll 2005: [Understanding and sharing intentions: The origins of cultural cognition](https://doi.org/10.1017/S0140525X05000129)
+- Michael Tomasello, Malinda Carpenter, Josep Call, Tanya Behne, and Henrike Moll 2005: [Understanding and sharing intentions: The origins of cultural cognition](https://doi.org/10.1017/S0140525X05000129) (also chapter 6, Frans de Waal 2016: <i>Are We Smart Enough to Know How Smart Animals Are?</i> for a reply of sorts)
 - Selections from Paul Harris 2012: <i>Trusting What We're Told </i>
 - Selections from Joseph Henrich 2015: <i> Secret of our Success </i><br>